josema88/jmordonez-site/content/posts/why-should-you-consider-rest-apis-for-your-application-architecture.md

 Regardless of the programming language or framework in which it is developed, a REST API allows us to communicate different systems and platforms thanks to the use of HTTP.
 Currently, these architectures can be implemented both in “On-Premise” infrastructure and in a public cloud such as Azure, AWS, or GCP and even in a hybrid model that combines the 2 approaches.

 REST is positioned as an ideal alternative if you want to implement a cross-platform application since it has the potential to create scalable applications as well as the characteristic of low use of resources, essential characteristics for the performance of a web and/or mobile application.

+**References**

+Wagh, K., & Thool, R. (2012).
+A comparative study of soap vs rest web services provisioning techniques for mobile host.
+Journal of Information Engineering and Applications, 2(5), 12-16